-Welcome to the Murray Cod Fishing Guide Victoria.
+Welcome to the Murray Cod Fishing Guide, Victoria.
 Murray Cod is Australia’s largest freshwater fish found in the northern half of Victoria.
 These amazing fish can grow to 1.8 meters in length and over 50 kilos in weight.
 They are slow-growing fish that can live up to 50 years of age.
-With a very distinctive green spotted pattern over their head and body finished with an enormous opening mouth.
-Murray Cod numbers have decreased rapidly in recent times which has enforced stronger limits and more cod stocking programs.
-This fish is generally targeted in areas such as Murray River, Goulburn River, Ovens River, Mulwala, and Eildon.
+They have a very distinctive green spotted pattern over their head and body, finished with an enormous opening mouth.
+Years back, Murray Cod numbers have decreased rapidly; however, thanks to recent stocking efforts of native fish by Victorian Fisheries, they are flourishing and becoming a premier fish species to target.
+You can catch them in various ways, including surface lures, spinnerbaits, swimbaits, trolling lures, and even staple baits.
+This fish is generally targeted in areas such as Murray River, Goulburn River, Ovens River, Lake Mulwala, Lake Eildon, Lake Eppalcok and Rockland Reservoir.

 BECOME A FISHINGMAD MEMBER & UNLOCK ACCESS TO